A Comprehensive Guide to Advanced Primary Care Management (APCM)

 APCM + RPM return on investment example:

-Consider a practice with 1,000 Medicare patients who qualify for both APCM and RPM, assuming each patient meets requirements for CPT 99454 (RPM device supply code, ~$47 per patient per month) each month:
+Consider a practice with 1,000 Medicare patients who qualify for both APCM and RPM, assuming each patient meets requirements for CPT 99454 or CPT 99445 (RPM device supply code, ~$47 per patient per month) each month:

 Read more on how APCM can enhance practice revenue.